 10. Summarise or sum up what you heard, ‘so the main problem was’ or ‘if I understand properly you feel…’ to let them know you understand exactly.

 Remember to pay attention to their tone of voice and observe their body language, which can give you insights or hidden messages which they may not be able to voice.

 If you agree on any particular course of action or efforts to address the issue, be sure and follow through.
-Listening needs to be followed up with evidence of action, even if it’s only arranging follow-up conversations.
-If you fail to follow-through, your child may get the impression that what they have confided just goes in one ear and out the other.
+Listening needs to be followed up with action, even if it’s only arranging follow-up conversations.
+If you fail to follow-through, your child may get the impression that what they have confided in you, just goes in one ear and out the other.

 For any victim of bullying, building and maintaining trust is so important and this can’t happen unless you stick to your word.

 I hope you find this helpful.
 Please feel free to share any experience you have had which would have benefitted from active and effective listening.

 Alternatively please share some effective approaches you have used.
 I would love to learn what worked for you.

 Mindfully Marie xx